Alternativer - DagsHub - WebCatalog

 qlik.com

-Qlik® hjælper dig med at bruge dine data til at løse problemer, opfylde nye mål og imødekomme kritiske forretningsbehov.
+Qlik® hjelper deg å bruke dataene dine til å løse problemer, møte nye mål og møte kritiske forretningsbehov.
 Det hele starter her.
-Med branchens førende inden for dataintegration og analyseløsninger, der understøtter din AI-strategi.
+Med bransjelederen innen dataintegrasjon og analyseløsninger som støtter din AI-strategi.

 Saturn Cloud